-PEDIATRIC PRACTICES : SAME-DAY VISITS + FAMILY TRUST
+PEDIATRIC PRACTICES : SAME-DAY SCHEDULING + PARENT COMMUNICATION SYSTEM

 She Called About Her Baby's Fever At 7:12 AM.
 The Practice That Answered Kept The Visit And The Family.

 In pediatrics, the first practice that sounds calm usually keeps the relationship.
-The Quiet Protocol replies in seconds, protects worried-parent trust, and keeps same-day visits from bleeding to urgent care while your team is already overloaded.
+The Quiet Protocol answers in seconds, routes same-day visit demand, protects worried-parent trust, and keeps recalls, reviews, and content moving while your team is overloaded.

 $90,000 - $360,000